jeffkinnison/shadho/examples/sin_local/README.md

 import math

 # Import the driver and random search from SHADHO
-from shadho import Shadho, rand
+from shadho import Shadho, spaces

 # Define the function to optimize, which returns a single floating-point value